 Heart disease is not a specific disease, but rather a broad term used to describe a number of conditions that can affect your heart and, in some cases, your blood vessels.
 Heart disease is also called cardiovascular disease, and can include coronary artery disease, arrhythmias, blocked vessels that can lead to heart attacks or stroke, heart infections, and heart defects from birth.

-The top ten risk factors for heart disease in women are:
+The top eleven risk factors for heart disease in women are:

 - Stress.
 Unresolved stress can damage arteries and worsen other risk factors.
 Stress is a leading cause of almost all chronic diseases.